1. What is a Career Advisor?

 In addition, local area Career Advisors may be asked to participate at campus career events or speak in academic classes.

 3. How do I become a Career Advisor?

 There is no formal application process to be a Career Advisor, but we would like to know that you are interested.
-Plus, we would like to send you a monthly volunteer e-newsletter with insider information, specific requests for help and tips for connecting.
-Contact Colleen Sump at email@example.com or 503-370-6748, and let her know how you would like to be involved or to share any suggestions you may have.
+Contact the Alumni Office and let us know how you would like to be involved or to share any suggestions you may have.